Want to create interactive content? It’s easy in Genially!

 Dr. Gates' Lab Policies

 1. Students are responsible for reviewing and adhering to the Holmes Community College Departmental Laboratory Safety Regulations in addition to the instructor’s policies below.
 Students should only enter lab after becoming familiar with all lab regulations and procedures.
 Entering the lab signifies understanding and willingness to abide by all lab safety regulations.
 Students who repeatedly put themselves or others in danger cannot return to lab.
 2. Students cannot conduct labs involving chemicals, dissections, or flames without proper eye protection (e.g., safety glasses or goggles).
 Sunglasses or other tinted glasses are not acceptable in lab.
 Depending on the nature of the lab, students may be dismissed for their safety.
 Being dismissed from class constitutes an absence.
-Wearing a lab apron or jacket is suggested to protect underlying clothing and skin.3.
-Food or drinks are not allowed in lab; they should not be visible at any time.
+Wearing a lab apron or jacket is suggested to protect underlying clothing and skin.
+3. Food or drinks are not allowed in lab; they should not be visible at any time.
 Students observed with food or drinks will not receive a bonus point for lab that day.
 4. Students are not to plagiarize another classmate’s work, which includes phrasing responses verbatim and submitting their classmates’ pictures or answers as their own.
 5. Students are expected to exhibit problem solving in lab.
 Before asking the instructor for assistance, students are encouraged to re-read the instructions and apply the appropriate reasoning skills needed for the problem.
 6. Students are responsible for preparing for lab according to the instructor’s request, especially by reading the assigned lab topics in provided handouts or the lab manual and by bringing necessary supplies to lab to complete the assignments.
 Maintaining a lab notebook of notes from each lab, its data, and summaries/ reflections is recommended for preparation of and use during lab assessments (exams or quizzes).
-7. Hands-on work for a missed lab is difficult and often impossible to make up, thus a generic makeup assignment for lab is in Canvas.
-Only submit the makeup lab assignment if the make-up policy has been followed.
-Also, recall that a specified number of lab assignments will be dropped this semester.
-A virtual lab may substitute a physical lab due to an unexpected campus closure or instructor absence.
-8. Lab Investigation/ Analysis assignments are due in Canvas by 8pm after the lab was performed.
+7. Hands-on work for a missed lab is difficult and often impossible to make up; thus a generic makeup assignment for labs is available in Canvas for students who have valid documentation for their absence.
+It is the student’s responsibility to adhere to the makeup policy to make up the lab within the time provided as well as meet with the instructor during office hours for assistance (if needed).
+Information covered and data analyzed during physical labs could appear on lab assessments.
+Also, there is a specified number of lab assignments that will be dropped this semester.
+A virtual lab may substitute a physical lab due to an unexpected campus closure, instructor absence, or unexpected change in schedule.
+8. Lab Investigation/ Analysis assignments are due in Canvas by 8pm after the lab was completed in class.
 9. Students are responsible for reviewing the information written on the dry erase board(s) in the lab to be reminded or informed of upcoming lab assessments, materials needed for future labs, lab deadlines, etc.

 13. Note the explosive and flammability characteristics of any lab materials and maintain an adequate distance between flammable materials and flames or sparks.
 14. Avoid possible contamination of chemicals by only removing the amounts needed and never return excess, unused chemicals to stock bottles.
 15. Dispose of waste chemicals and biological specimen as described in the laboratory procedures or as described by the instructor.
 16. If you make contact with any hazardous materials, notify the instructor immediately and follow one of these procedures: